oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 # 7 Security Considerations

+**Server-side authentication only.** Single Stream mode requires server-side authentication only: the client MUST authenticate the broker's identity by validating the broker's TLS certificate against its expected hostname.
+Mutual TLS (mTLS) — where the broker requires a client certificate — is **not required** by this specification and is OPTIONAL.
+Implementations that wish to use client certificates for additional access control MAY enable mTLS at the TLS layer, but such a requirement must not be treated as a mandatory part of Single Stream mode conformance.

 **Mandatory encryption.** QUIC mandates TLS 1.3 for all connections [RFC9000].
 There is no unencrypted QUIC option.
 All MQTT traffic in Single Stream mode is therefore encrypted in transit.
 Implementations MUST NOT downgrade to plain-text